-The Mountain Judicial Circuit District Attorney's Office has the responsibility and authority to prosecute crimes in Habersham, Rabun and Stephens Counties.
+The Mountain Judicial Circuit District Attorney's Office has the responsibility and authority to prosecute crimes in Habersham, Rabun, and Stephens Counties.
 In each case brought before the court, the DA's office represents "The People of the State of Georgia."

 Because cops and robbers television programs abound, most people are aware of the role of law enforcement in investigating crimes and apprehending the people who appear to be responsible for the offenses.
 But when does the office of the District Attorney (DA) get involved?

-Once an arrest on a felony charge punishable by one year or more in prison has been made in any one of the counties of the Mountain Judicial Circuit, the DA is presented with the evidence.
+Once an arrest on a felony charge, punishable by one year or more in prison, has been made in any one of the counties of the Mountain Judicial Circuit, the DA is presented with the evidence.
 The testimony and facts are reviewed and later presented to the Grand Jury.
 This jury must determine if there are sufficient grounds to return a "true bill" or indictment.

 If the decision is yes, then the DA's office is responsible for prosecuting the case when it is scheduled to be heard in the Superior Court of the Mountain Judicial District.
-The outcome, of course, rests in the hands of the judge and jury.
+The outcome, of course, rests in the hands of the Judge and jury.

-Victim Assistance ProgramMeanwhile, the office also provides aid to victims through its Victim Assistance Program.
+The office also provides aid to victims through its Victim Assistance Program.

-Imagine the emotional trauma of a person who has been beaten, or who has lost a loved one at the hands of a murderer, or who has returned home to find the property he had worked so hard for gone.
+Imagine the emotional trauma of a person who has been beaten, or who has lost a loved one at the hands of a murderer, or who has returned home to find the property he/she had worked so hard for gone.
 To someone trying to work through shock, disbelief, and anger, dealing with the unknown process of the court system may be an additional unwelcome burden.

 To lend a hand during this distressing time, the District Attorney's office has implemented the Victim Assistance Program.